 I received this book for free from the publisher as a free story in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Slicker McQuicker and Friends

-This picture book is a PDF edition that was published by Archway Publishing on September 7, 2016 and has 36 pages.
+picture book that was published by Archway Publishing on September 7, 2016 and has 36 pages.

 Explore it on Goodreads or Amazon.

 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)

 An anthology of two short stories in the Slicker McQuicker children’s picture book series and revolving around a boy with too-large ears and hair that is much too red.

 This PDF was sent to me by Simon & Schuster for an honest review.

 Both stories would have been better on their own as full-length children’s stories.
 As it is, there wasn’t enough room for Wren to really demonstrate the point of the first story.
 I wouldn’t have minded a bit more on the second story as well, but it was well enough.